2025–26 UEFA Europa League qualifying

-2025–26 UEFA Europa League qualifying is the preliminary phase of the 2025–26 UEFA Europa League, prior to the competition proper.
-Qualification consists of the qualifying phase (first to third rounds) and the play-off round.
-It began on 10 July and will end on 28 August 2025.
+2025–26 UEFA Europa League qualifying was the preliminary phase of the 2025–26 UEFA Europa League, prior to the competition proper.
+Qualification consisted of the qualifying phase (first to third rounds) and the play-off round.
+It began on 10 July and ended on 28 August 2025.

-A total of 53 teams will compete in the qualifying system, which includes the qualifying phase and the play-off round.
-The 12 winners of the play-off round will advance to the league phase, to join the 13 teams that enter in the league stage, along with the seven losers of the Champions League play-off round (five from the Champions Path and two from the League Path), and the four losers of the Champions League third qualifying round (League Path).
+A total of 53 teams competed in the qualifying system, which included the qualifying phase and the play-off round.
+The 12 winners of the play-off round advanced to the league phase, to join the 13 teams that entered in the league stage, along with the seven losers of the Champions League play-off round (five from the Champions Path and two from the League Path), and the four losers of the Champions League third qualifying round (League Path).

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).